 Following the landmark U.S. Supreme Court ruling that the federal government must recognize same-sex marriages that are conducted in places where it is legal, USCIS has announced that it has begun accepting and reviewing immigration visa petitions filed on behalf of a same-sex spouse in the same manner as those filed on behalf of an opposite-sex spouse.
 Accordingly, a U.S. Citizen or a lawful permanent resident (LPR), who is married to or engaged to be married to a foreign national of the same sex, may apply right away for immigration benefits for which they believe they are eligible.

-What options do individuals have if they live or reside where same-sex marriage is not legal?
+Below, we shall look at what options do individuals have if they live or reside where same-sex marriage is not legal.

 1.If you are a US Citizen (USC) or Legal Permanent Resident (LPR) and your foreign national spouse is in the U.S., but the state you live in doesn’t recognize or sanction same-sex marriage, then you need to go to and get married in a state that does.
 You must research or check with state authorities to see if there are any residency requirements for the state you want to get married in.
 You can then return to the state that you live in and file the visa petition from there.

-2.If you are USC and your fiancé(e) is abroad, you are eligible to file the K-1 Fiancé(e) visa petition on behalf of your fiancé(e).
+2.If you are USC and your fiancé(e) is abroad, you are eligible to file the K-1 Fiancé(e) visa petition on behalf of your fiancé(e) regardless of where your fiancé(e) lives.
 If your fiancé(e) is granted the visa, he or she can enter the U.S. on the K-1 visa and then you must marry within 90 days.
 If the state you live in does not recognize or sanction same-sex marriage, then you need to get married in a state that does.
 You must research or check with state authorities to see if there are any residency requirements for the state you want to get married in.
 You can then return to the state that you live in and file the visa petition from there.

 a.You can both choose to visit a third country that does recognize same-sex marriage and get married there.
 The spouse petition is then filed through the normal procedures.